CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 "Dear Potential Hiring Manager" ,

 "
-  Thank you so much for reading through everything and giving me a shot at this job.
+  Thank you so much for reading through giving me the chance to work at the Motley Fool.
   Programming is definitely different from being a pastry chef, but I love it just as much if not more!
-Getting a job like this would truly be life changing for me, and I truly hope you consider me a good candidate for this position!
+Getting a job like this would truly be life changing for me, and I hope you consider me a good candidate for this position!
-  Thank you again so much again for evaluating me, and have a great day!
+  Thank you again so much for evaluating me, and have a great day!

   Warm Regards,